Salesforce: 2018 taxes

-Lawsuit
+Sex-trafficking lawsuit

-In March 2019, Salesforce faced a lawsuit by 50 anonymous women claiming to be victims and survivors of sex trafficking, abuse, and rape.
-The suit alleges that the company profited from and helped build technology that facilitated sex trafficking on Backpage.com, a now defunct website.
+In March 2019, Salesforce faced a lawsuit by 50 anonymous women claiming to be victims and survivors of sex trafficking, abuse, and rape, alleging the company profited from and helped build technology that facilitated sex trafficking on the now-defunct Backpage.com.
 In March 2021, a judge granted partial dismissal of the case, dismissing charges of negligence and conspiracy, but allowed the case to proceed regarding charges of sex trafficking.
+In March 2024, the case was dismissed without prejudice.
+In September 2024, the US Court of Appeals for the Ninth Circuit denied a request to reverse the dismissal.